paarbo/custom-rhel/README.md

 # custom-fed37
 Custom minimal installation of fedora 37 with the looks of Win11

 <hr>

 ## Prerequisites
 - Fedora Everything ISO (can be found at the alternatives downloads)
 - Install minimal
-- Install wget (dnf install -y wget)
+- Install wget & unzip (dnf install -y wget unzip)

 ## References: